itssagnikmukherjee/Calculator-HTML-CSS-JS-/README.md

-# Calculator-HTML-CSS-JS-
-a simple calculator project using HTML, CSS &amp; JavaScript
+# A simple calculator using HTML, CSS, JS